 - Otherwise, if you have purchased an earlier version of FireDaemon Zero, you will need to purchase a FireDaemon Zero upgrade license key.

 - If you have FireDaemon Session 0 Viewer 1 installed, this product will be removed and replaced with FireDaemon Zero 3.

 - If you currently have Zero 2 installed, your version will be upgraded to FireDaemon Zero 3.

 Step 4.
 Prepare for the Upgrade

 - If you have applied your FireDaemon Zero 2 license key, then your license key will no longer be valid.
 Please apply your FireDaemon Zero 3 license key once the upgrade is complete.

 Interactive Services Detection Service has been removed from Windows 10, 11, and Server 2019, 2022

 Microsoft removed the Interactive Services Detection Service entirely on Windows 10 1803 or later versions, Windows 11, Server 2019, and Server 2022.
-Hence, it's no longer possible to actually switch to Session 0 on those OS versions via the Interactive Services Detection Service (UI0Detect).
+Hence, it's no longer possible to switch to Session 0 on those OS versions via the Interactive Services Detection Service (UI0Detect).
 If you are running Windows 10 1709 or earlier versions of Windows then Session 0 access still works as normal.
 If you have FireDaemon Zero installed and you upgraded to Windows 10 1803, the Interactive Service Detection Service will be preserved, however, when you switch desktop, you will switch to a blank screen.
 You will need to deploy our ZeroInput driver to resolve this issue.
-Ensure you review the FireDaemon Zero + ZeroInput Compatibility Deployment Matrix prior to deploying FireDaemon Zero.
+Ensure you review the FireDaemon Zero + ZeroInput Compatibility Deployment Matrix before deploying FireDaemon Zero.